segarza/mac-yaesu/README.md

 # mac-yaesu
 Bash script to identify correct Yaesu Radio device file on macOS (/dev/cu.SLAB_USBtoUART)

 This script was created to address the annoying task of identifying the correct /dev/cu.SLAB_USBtoUARTx for Yaesu FT-891 & FT-991A radios attached to a Mac running macOS Monterrey.
-This values often change across reboots.
+These values often change across reboots.
 This script requires Hamlib to be installed on the system.
 Hamlib can be easily installed using homebrew (https://brew.sh): brew install hamlib